 Data for mothballed units shall be retained.
 Obsolete data should be deleted.

-Other revisions of data that should be submitted to the designated DWG member include updates to the load model, Zsource corrections, generation netting, or any other modifications to the network necessary for dynamic studies.
+Other revisions of data that should be submitted to the flat start coordinator include updates to the load model, Zsource corrections, generation netting, or any other modifications to the network necessary for dynamic studies.

 Dynamics Data Screening